￼Guest post by Kim Miller from A Love of Teaching

 An Electronic Version!:

-This year I tried something new.
-I created an editable book review form so that students could type their book review.
-This editable version is not included in the free download in my store, BUT you can download it for free here!
+This editable version is now included in the free download in my store!
 Aren’t you glad you stopped by? 🙂

 I wasn’t sure how well the editable version would work, but I was definitely pleased with the results!
 Students did an excellent job typing their book review and were very proud of their end result.